axbryd/hXDP-Artifacts/README.md

 In this section, we will depict the hardware and software infrastructure needed to validate the results on the paper.

 ## Hardware Requirements
 We provide full-acces to our testbed with a NetFPGA-SUME and a machine used for traffic generation.
 SSH Public and Private Keys are provided in the HotCRP submission form.
-To install the keys

 To access:
 ```(bash)
 $ ssh osdi20-aec@capoccino.netgroup.uniroma2.it